Haj 2025: UAE announces registration dates

 Priority will be given to people of determination who are going for the pilgrimage for the first time, as well as those with incurable diseases, the elderly, and their relatives and companions.

-For next year's pilgrimage, the UAE will have slots for 6,228 pilgrims, a quote that was allocated by Haj affairs authorities in Saudi Arabia.
+For next year's pilgrimage, the UAE will have slots for 6,228 pilgrims, a quota that was allocated by Haj affairs authorities in Saudi Arabia.

 Awqaf UAE will be issuing Haj permits and 'Nusuk' cards in cooperation with Saudi authorities to ensure that pilgrims are provided with all necessary facilities, including all medical, legal and logistical services.